gkopacz/CyberSec-HomeLab/Day03-Active-Directory-Core-Deployment/README.md

 ![AD_OU](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-ad-ou.png)

+> 🏷️ Note: The LabAdmins Organizational Unit is used for clean separation of administrative accounts in Active Directory.
+> 🔐 To actually control admin privileges, a separate security group (LabAdmins_Group) was created, and users from the LabAdmins OU were added to it.
+> This group is used later in Day04 - GPO #4: Local Admin Group Enforcement via Restricted Groups to define local admin access on clients.

 Why Create Dummy Users❓

 In enterprise environments, user accounts form the core of identity-based security.
 Even in a lab, having realistic users allows me to test authentication logging, group policies, privilege escalation paths, and more.